Reduced Vertical Separation Minimum

 Submitting an Application to the FAA

-When purchasing a new or preowned aircraft, it is frustrating to learn that the aircraft cannot be flown after closing between FL 290 and FL 410 for a period of time.
+When purchasing a new or preowned aircraft, it is frustrating to learn that the aircraft cannot be flown outside US airspace (assuming it is ADS-B OUT equipped) after closing between FL 290 and FL 410 for a period of time.
 Due to the unpredictability of FAA inspector scheduling and requirements, the timeframe for review of a Part 91 RVSM application could be a few days or a few months.

-The FAA released updated inspector guidance in Spring 2014 in an attempt to streamline the RVSM review process.
-There are now three authorization groups for Part 91 RVSM applications:
+The FAA released updated inspector guidance in Spring 2014 and November 2016 in an attempt to streamline the RVSM review process.
+The requirement for an FAA-approved RVSM Maintenance Program was removed.
+And there are now three authorization groups for Part 91 RVSM applications:

 - Authorization Group I: Amend an existing LOA (ie; change in primary business address, Responsible Person or aircraft N number)

 - Authorization Group II: Request for a new LOA based on one or more existing approved RVSM authorization elements (ie; if the aircraft was approved by a prior operator, or the pilots were accepted under another operator’s RVSM authorization, or an existing FAA approved RVSM Maintenance Program is being used by a new operator)